Neuro-Ophthalmology

 Double vision

-Double vision happens when a person literally sees double: two images appear when there is only one.
+Double vision happens when a person sees two images appear when there is only one.
 It can affect one or both eyes, and the images may appear to be side by side or one above the other.

-Possible causes of double vision include cataracts, problems with the eye muscles or nerve, or brain-related conditions, such as stroke, aneurysm, migraine headache or tumor.
-Depending on each patient’s symptoms, diagnostic tests may include blood tests and imaging exams.
+Possible causes of double vision include cataracts, problems with the eye muscles or nerve, or brain-related conditions, such as stroke, aneurysm or tumor.

 Episodic loss of vision